 The paired t-test to examine the changes in the classification accuracy in the practiced mapping demonstrated a significant decrease only in the Core subnetwork (T(29) = 3.05, Bonferroni-adjusted p = 0.015).
+[Described the ANOVA results in a similar way for the M1/S1 and visual ROis]

 Whole-brain searchlight analysis.
 We additionally performed searchlight analyses to complement the ROI-based MVPA, only for the data in the practiced mapping.
 The resultant searchlight map showing Three clusters showing significant learning-related changes in classification accuracies were observed in the left postcentral gyrus (Figure X, upper panel; size = 235 voxels, volume = 4523.5 mm3), left fusiform gyrus (Figure X, middle panel; size = 43 voxels, volume = 827.7 mm3), and right temporal pole (Figure X, lower panel; size = 34 voxels, volume = 654.5 mm3).
 The resultant searchlight map is presented in Figure X, and detailed information on the clusters can be found in Table 2.
 The results were thresholded at cluster-forming p < 0.001 and FWE-corrected p < 0.05.
 In the left postcentral and left fusiform gyri, the classification accuracies showed learning-related increases, while a learning-related decrease was observed in the right temporal pole, which is a part of the default mode network.